Visa Information

 Travel insurance is mandatory for all Schengen countries.
 If you have not purchased, please click here

-Please see the checklist for a return visa with the complete list of requirements.
+Please see the checklist for a entry visa with the complete list of requirements.

-- Complete the online Schengen visa application form, print it and take it to your appointment.
+- Complete the online Schengen visa application form which will contribute to the fastest possible processing of your application file, print it and take it to your appointment.

 - The portal will guide through the application questions and will make sure you do not forget to enter any necessary values.